dotlang/language/doc/RFE.md

 7. How am I going to parse the code and what is the data structure for that?
 8. How to tokenize the source code?
 9. How can I measure size of every variable? e.g. tuple, union, map, ...
+- union is a pointer to structure which is tag+data where tag represents the data type.
+- almost everything is allocated on stack except return data and things that are passed to a thread code.
+These data are either defined by their value or allocated on heap and use a pointer.
+- Each type will have it's unique number (result of `@Type`) assigned by the compiler.
+- Each function's signature is transformed into a unique string containing name, input type and output type.
+And each function call is converted to a call to a unique function name based on type of the arguments.

 ? - Map can be implemented using a linked-list. and linked list is just a tuple. shall we make map an extended primitive?